 There are coverages that are both cheap and absolutely necessary to protect your family’s health and welfare that insurance companies don’t try very hard to sell.
-In fact, the state of South Carolina has had to pass a law requiring insurance agents to offer these coverages.
-I’ll explain why the law was necessary.
+In fact, the state of South Carolina passed a law requiring insurance agents to offer these coverages.

-I have spent years representing individuals when their health and livelihoods are on the line due to personal injuries.
-My practice has an emphasis on auto accidents, personal injuries, wrongful death cases, workers' compensation accidents and social security disability cases.
-Hopefully this book will help you in advance and prepare you for if and when you or a family member are a victim of a reckless or negligent driver.
+Derrick Law Firm Injury Lawyers has spent years representing individuals when their health and livelihoods are on the line due to personal injuries.
+Our practice focuses on auto accidents, personal injury, wrongful death cases, and workers' compensation cases.

 As you leave your driveway today, and begin down the highway, you will be coming within 3 feet of passing vehicles driving in the opposite direction at 60 miles per hour.
 You will be passing within 3 feet of potential disaster repeatedly until you reach your destination.
 Do you really believe they are all sober, all paying attention to the highway, all healthy and all concentrating on avoiding contact with your vehicle?

-Add that most South Carolina drivers carry either no insurance or extremely low liability insurance and potential Disaster becomes obvious .
+In addition to that, most South Carolina drivers carry either no insurance, or extremely low liability insurance, and potential disaster becomes obvious .

 According to the South Carolina Insurance News Service, 1 out every 7 drivers nationwide has no insurance.
 1 out of 10 South Carolina drivers have no insurance.
-Do the math.
-You pass 100 cars, on average, 10 have no insurance.
+If you do the math, when you pass 100 cars on average, 10 have no insurance.

-Did you know that if you don’t pay these health providers, that it can ruin your credit?
-These providers can obtain legal judgements against you and legally go after assets to pay the bill.
+Did you know that if you don’t pay these health providers that it can ruin your credit?
+These providers can obtain legal judgments against you and legally go after assets to pay the bill.

-If even the at-fault driver has insurance, the majority of the cases I see, the driver’s only have the state required minimum of $25,000/$50,000 in Liability coverage.
+Even if the at-fault driver has insurance, the majority of these cases involve drivers that only have the state required minimum of $25,000/$50,000 in liability coverage.
 That means the most that any one person can obtain from them in an accident is $25,000.
 Additionally, there is a $50,000 limit to what can be paid out TOTALLY among all the injured victims of a wreck.

-Thereafter, if you have not protected yourself with your own insurance coverage, you may be unable to obtain the necessary healthcare and receive the needed compensation for your loss wages and injuries.
+Thereafter, if you have not protected yourself with your own insurance coverage, you may be unable to obtain the necessary healthcare and compensation for your lost wages and injuries.

-The answer is yes.
-But the truth is that the great majority of drunk drivers, reckless and negligent drivers as well as ordinary working people do not have sufficient assets to obtain in order to pay a significant judgement.
+The answer is yes, but the truth is that the great majority of drunk drivers, reckless and negligent drivers as well as ordinary working people do not have sufficient assets to obtain in order to pay a significant judgment.
 There is a reason they have no insurance.